+FROM THE

-FROM THE Executive Vice President & Chief Operating Officer
+Executive Vice President & Chief Operating Officer

-Provide the university of Virginia is an institution that is constantly evolving and moving forward.
+ven as it embraces its rich history and time-honored traditions, the University of Virginia is an institution that is constantly evolving and moving forward.
 Some change reflects the emergence of technologies, new methods of instruction, patient care, and new elements of its physical presence.
 Other changes reflect larger evolutions, as new students arrive on our Grounds with their own, unique life stories, viewpoints, and experiences, with the goal of developing the next generation of citizen leaders.